 Concept drifts – case study

-Concept drift results in a change in the relationship between input features and labels, for example due to seasonality.
+Concept drift results in a change in the relationship between input features and labels, for example, due to seasonality.
 This can quite easily lead to invalid model predictions and the current model.
 It is important to note that the sole presence of drift does not necessarily mean that we should retrain/replace the current model.
 In other words, if the current model still correctly predicts the labels even though there is a change in features, then there is no need for retraining/replacing the model.
 However, being aware of these changes is as important as adjusting our models to them, since in case there is not any reason for a change of model, we might still want to take some different business actions because of detected drifts in data.

 Even though concept drifts are somewhat harder to detect and confirm since they imply a change in the relationship between both input features and labels, this is not impossible to do.
 However, an important thing to note is that detecting concept drifts, or any data drifts in general, is only possible when we have historical data to compare our current data to.

 A good example of this process can be found on this link and includes checking for concept drifts in Airbnb listings on a monthly basis.
 Detecting these changes would come after doing all the necessary data integrity checks explained in the previous case study from this document.
 When we confirm data integrity, the next step is to check for the distribution of all the features which are of interest to us and compare it with a distribution of the same variables in our historical data.
 In some cases, simply using summary statistics (mean, median, variance, etc.) is enough to see more obvious changes in distributions.
 If that is not the case or if we want to have a more consistent metric, we can resort to using various tests (Population Stability Index, Kolmogorov-Smirnov, Chi-Squared, etc.) to help us determine whether our data has drifted.